-3 credits Requirements Met: AATR Pre/Corequisite(s): EEC 1309 with a grade of C or better.
+Pre/Corequisite(s): EEC 1309 with a grade of C or better.
 This course is focused on observing and recording both physical and emotional information.
 Use of written reports, samples of tape recordings, check lists, and other techniques are examined.
+A grade of C or better is required for successful completion.

-EEC 1941 - Internship-Early Intervention 1 credit
+EEC 1941 - Internship-Early Intervention